Girl name origins & meanings

 The name Ruby is of Latin and French origin and means "deep red precious stone."
 It derives from the Latin word ruber, meaning red.
 Originally the name of gemstone and birthstone of July, Ruby became a given name in the 19th century.

 Famous people who gave their babies this name

-Ruby is the number sixty-six most popular girls name in the US, according to 2019 Social Security Administration data.
-It has slowly been rising in popularity, continuing to jump ranks since breaking the top 100 in 2013.
+According to Social Security Administration data, Ruby has slowly been rising in popularity, continuing to jump ranks since breaking the top 100 in 2013.
 Ruby reached its peak in 2019 at 66, which it has slightly fallen from since.

 However, it is the 37th most popular name on FamilyEducation.com.

 According to Google search data analysis, in the last five years, Ruby was at its peak popularity in July 2016.

 Ruby, a vintage gem name, is perhaps one of the most popular as it invokes images of a deep, sassy red.
 Now popular in Wales, Ireland, England, and Australia, Ruby has been a hit for early rock songs in America, with songs like "Ruby, Don't Take Your Love from Me" and Rolling Stone's "Ruby Tuesday".